darshilgit/learning-redis/GETTING_STARTED.md

     □ Master caching patterns (cache-aside, write-through, write-behind) □ Optimized connection pools and performance
     □ Secured Redis with AUTH/ACLs
-    □ Integrated Redis with Kafka
+    □ Prepared for system design interviews
+    □ Can explain hot key problem and solutions
     □ Built production-ready caching layer
-    □ Ready to use Redis in production
+    □ Ready to use Redis in production AND ace interviews

 ═══════════════════════════════════════════════════════════════════════════════
  🎓 GRADUATION: YOU'RE REDIS-READY!
 ═══════════════════════════════════════════════════════════════════════════════

+### 🌱 Beginner Path Completion (Weeks 1-3)

+□ Completed Weeks 1-3
+□ Built projects with Redis
+□ Documented learnings in LEARNING_LOG.md
+□ Understand core Redis concepts
+□ Can confidently use Redis in your projects

+🎉 CONGRATULATIONS!
+You've learned Redis!

+**Next Steps:**
+• Build your next project with Redis
+• Explore Redis in production environments
+• Share what you've learned
+• Consider Week 4 if preparing for interviews

+---

+### 💼 Interview Path Completion (All 4 Weeks)

 □ Completed all 4 weeks
 □ Built multiple projects
-□ Documented learnings in LEARNING_LOG.md
+□ Practiced interview scenarios
-□ Compared with production patterns
+□ Understand production patterns
-□ Can confidently use Redis in production
+□ Can confidently use Redis in production AND ace interviews

 🎉 CONGRATULATIONS!
-You've mastered Redis!
+You've mastered Redis for production and interviews!

-Next Steps:
+**Next Steps:**
+• Apply to your target companies
+• Practice system design interviews
-• Build your next project with Redis
+• Build your portfolio project with Redis
 • Explore Redis modules (RedisJSON, RediSearch, RedisGraph)
 • Contribute to open source Redis projects
-• Share your learning journey
 • Help others learn Redis

 ═══════════════════════════════════════════════════════════════════════════════